Rice Sector at a Glance

 U.S. Policies Affecting Rice Producers

-Under Title I of the Agricultural Act of 2018, the U.S. Department of Agriculture’s Farm Service Agency (FSA) operates two new crop commodity programs—Price Loss Coverage (PLC) and Agriculture Risk Coverage (ARC)—along with the already existing Marketing Assistance Loan Program, which was almost unchanged.
+Under Title I of the Agricultural Act of 2018, the USDA’s Farm Service Agency (FSA) operates two crop commodity programs first authorized in the Agricultural Act of 2014 Farm Act, Price Loss Coverage (PLC) and Agriculture Risk Coverage (ARC).
+In addition to PLC and ARC, USDA, FSA operates the much older Marketing Assistance Loan Program, which is the descendant of the commodity loan program established under the Agricultural Adjustment Act of 1938, but with significant changes made beginning in 1985.
 Rice growers primarily use the PLC program.

 Producers who hold base acres of rice and other covered commodities are eligible to enroll in the PLC program on a commodity-by-commodity basis.
-Payments are made when market prices fall below the reference price set in the 2018 Farm Act.
-Reference prices for rice are as follows:
+Payments are made when the market-year average price falls below the effective reference price.
+The statutory reference prices for rice set in the 2018 Farm Act are as follows:

 Long-grain rice | $14.00 per hundredweight |